SamuelHarner/samuelharner.github.io/_posts/2022-08-26-cs-overview.md

 Algorithms are a sequence of steps for performing a task or solving a problem.
 Some common types of algorithms are sorting algorithms and searching algorithms.

 The amount of time or steps that an algorithm takes, known as its time complexity, is usually denoted in [Big-O notation](https://en.wikipedia.org/wiki/Big_O_notation), which describes an upper bound for the [time complexity](https://en.wikipedia.org/wiki/Time_complexity) of the algorithm.
-Some common time complexities are listed below, where the variable n is the size of the input to the algorithm:
+Some common time complexities are listed below, where the variable $n$ is the size of the input to the algorithm:

 - $O(1)$, constant time, note that $O(k)$ simplifies to $O(1)$ for any constant $k$
 - $O(n)$, linear time